upgradingdave/camunda-8-jdbc-connector/README.md

 ![Placeholders Example 1](images/PlaceholdersExample1.png)

-Note that it's possible to use FEEL expressions within the Placeholder Map!
+Note that it's possible to use FEEL expressions within the Placeholder Map :muscle:

 # Query for single result